PIX3LFLUX/MeshroomDFM/README.md

   * The second lines holds the number of feature extraction algorithms used
   * The third line holds the feature extraction algorithm and the number of matches
   * The following lines define the positions of a feature in the features file of image 1, that match
-  * The following lines define the positions of features in image 1 and image 2, that match to each other. (e.g the feature in line 0 of the features file of image 1 match to the feature in line 0 of the features file of image 2, etc)
+  * The following lines define the positions of features in image A and image B, that match. (e.g the feature in line 0 of the features file of image A matches to the feature in line 0 of the features file of image B, etc)
 </details>

 <details>
-  <summary>features Example</summary>
+  <summary>features.feat Example</summary>

   ```
   338.0 130.0